yifeng17/Azure-AppServices-Diagnostics-Portal/README.md

 - Replace `<token>` with the authorization token (note:- Do not put Bearer)
 - To get the token, you can use <a href="https://github.com/projectkudu/ARMClient">ArmClient</a> `ARMClient.exe token [tenant|subscription]`.
 This will copy token to clipboard.
 - If you would like to run with ssl disabled, you will need to go to `angular-cli.json` and disable it under defaults -> server -> ssl
+- Run `ng serve` for a dev server, or alternatively `npm start`.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.

+## SSL Development Server

-- To run with ssl, you will need to create a self signed cert.
-Go to the `ssl` folder for directions on how to create.
+- To run with ssl, you will need to create a self signed certificate and install it in Trusted Root.
+Go to the `ssl` folder for directions on how to create this certificate.
-- Run `ng serve` for a dev server.
-Navigate to `https://localhost:3000/`.
+- Once you have completed this, you can run an ssl server with the command `npm run ssl`.
+You can navigate to `https://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding